Depression. Causes, symptoms, treatment of the disease

 From lat.
 Frustratio - destruction of plans

-Frustration is a psychological state of a person, characterized by the presence of a stimulated need that has not found its satisfaction.
-Frustration is accompanied by negative emotions: anger, irritation, guilt, etc. Distinguish:
+Frustration is a psychological state of an individual characterized by the presence of a stimulated need that has not found its satisfaction.
+Frustration is accompanied by negative emotions: anger, irritation, guilt, etc. There are:

 CATEGORIES